Immerse yourself in nature from the comforts of home.

 Beautiful tile and natural stone flooring were installed to help improve indoor air quality.
 It minimizes off gassing and the inevitable damp conditions that a tropical environment produces.
 Low volatile organic compound (VOC) paints were used throughout the interior to keep air fresh and chemical free.

 From earth to home

-The natural and fresh well water is conserved at Casa Big Sur with low flow toilets and water efficient kitchen and bathroom fixtures that help reduce excess wastewater.
-Any wastewater that is created is then treated onsite by the bio-remediation fields to keep the aquifers charged and to minimize impact to the delicate streams, rivers and ocean.
+The natural and fresh well water is conserved at Casa Big Sur with low-flow toilets and water efficient kitchen and bathroom fixtures that help reduce excess wastewater.
+Any excess water is treated onsite by bioremediation systems to keep aquifers charged and minimize impact on delicate streams, rivers and the ocean.

-Another consideration of the builders of Casa Big Sur was to utilize as many local materials as possible to reduce the use of fossil fuels during transportation and to keep money within the local community.
-Several of these local materials such as the teak tongue and grove ceiling, the ornately carved teak wooden handrails, the custom fabricated cedro cabinetry and the overhead structural wood beams are made with local reforested wood which in addition to being locally produced, helps to contribute to the reduction of deforestation.
+Paradise Homes wanted to source materials as locally as possible to reduce the use of fossil fuels during transportation and support local communities.
+The teak tongue and groove ceiling, the ornately carved teak wooden handrails, the custom fabricated cedro cabinetry and the overhead structural wood beams are built with local reforested wood.
+By doing so, deforestation is also reduced.

 From 2007 to 2009, Paradise Homes made their vision a reality by creating Casa Big Sur.
 Despite its grandeur, the home blends into its natural landscape to enhance privacy while preserving the pristine panoramic view.
 For more than a decade, their attention to quality and detail continues to withstand changes in climate and environment.
 It marks the architectural finesse that is signature to Paradise Homes’ design.